sitwithariadne/website/src/emotions.md

 - An important goal is blocked or a desired activity is interrupted or prevented.
 - You/Your-group/Someone-you-care-about is offended/insulted/attacked/hurt/threatened.
-  - `Envy` - Someone-else/group gets/has things you want/need/crave.
+  - `Envy` Someone-else/group gets/has things you want/need/crave.
-  - `Jealousy` - A very important and desired relationship or object in your life is in danger of being damaged or lost.
+  - `Jealousy` A very important and desired relationship or object in your life is in danger of being damaged or lost.

 **Disgust** or repulsion

-- Someone/Something/A-group you are in contact with could poison/contaminate/harm you/your-group.
+- `Nauseous` tasting something you do not want to swallow
+- `Sickened` observing something that violates your core values
+- `Contempt` Something or someone fails to meet a personal standard

 **Fear** or threatened

+- `Anxious` a new or unfamiliar situation.
+- `Vulnerable` be at the mercy of someone else (walking home alone).
+- `Scared` being in the dark.
+- `Helpless` being in a bad situation with no percieved ability to control it.
+- `Terrified` being in a bad situation with a percieved likelyhood of injury or death.

 - There is a threat to your life/health/well-being of you or someone you care about.